Ekaterina-Rudenko/medicalweb/README.md

 **Guest** can:
 - log in
 - register
-- see services and prices
+- see all services and prices
 - filter services by specializations
-- see doctors
+- see all doctors
 - filter doctors by specializations
--change language
+- change language

 **Patient** can:
 - log out